marcusau/ccass_webscraper/README.md

 ### Details of stockcodes data
 The stockcodes in URL contain ~2820 HK stockcodes, ~1400 SH stockcodes and ~950 SZ stockcodes, respectively.
 The stockcodes of SH and SZ are all qualified within the HK-China stock-connect scheme.

+HK stocks with delisted status or share suspended will be labelled "N" at listing column of stocks table, while others stocks will be labelled "Y" at listing column.

 Primary keys in stocks table in SQL DB are stockcode and exchange (e.g. HK,SZ or SH).
 The ccass_ids in stockcode table in SQL DB are the data in the "Stock Code" columns of the stockcode url.
 For all HK stocks, their ccass_ids are equal to stockcodes but for SH and SZ stocks, ccass_ids  deviate from stockcodes given that HKEX use another unique identifiers (the data in "Stock Code" columns) in the CCASS stockcode url.

 ## Entry of stockcodes data in HKEX webpage